jon-gilbert/openscad_pvc/README.md

 ![](docs/images/openscad_pvc/section-pvc-component-part-modules_fig1.png)

-A full overview on selecting PVC specifications by schedule, and on joining individual PVC parts, can be found in [the docs](docs/openscad_pvc.scad.md).
+There's other examples in [the examples directory](examples/), and a full overview on selecting PVC specifications by schedule, and on joining individual PVC parts, can be found in [the docs](docs/openscad_pvc.scad.md).

 # Installation